 - Make payments for utility bills, services, etc.

 P2P has enabled people to take far greater control over their financial lives and brings a sense of relief for people when handling day-to-day expenses.
-The ability to quickly and securely transfer money without having to go through unnecessary, complicated procedures has cemented its place in the lives of modern consumers.
+The ability to quickly and securely transfer money without going through unnecessary, complicated procedures has cemented its place in the lives of modern consumers.

-Even late adopters are recognizing the incredible convenience, speed, and simplicity that mobile P2P services offer and are becoming more comfortable using their smartphones to securely handle their financial needs.
+Even late adopters recognize the incredible convenience, speed, and simplicity that mobile P2P services offer and are becoming more comfortable using their smartphones to handle their financial needs securely.

 APM refers to Application Performance Management or Application Performance Monitoring and is an essential tool to help optimize and monitor the performance of your apps.